highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

 #### Security Details Types

-You can specify the type of data to retrieve by using the `type` option in the connector.
+You can specify the type of data to retrieve by using the `type` option in the connector or by providing an array of types: `converters: ['AssetAllocations', 'RegionalExposure']`.
 The following types are available:

-- **TrailingPerformance** (default)
+- **TrailingPerformance**
 - **AssetAllocations**
 - **RegionalExposure**
 - **GlobalStockSectorBreakdown**